tinystacks/aws-docker-templates-express/README.md

 This document also assumes that you have access to an AWS account.
 If you do not have one, [create one before getting started](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+If executed locally, the use of AWS DynamoDB and Amazon Cognito in the Express application will require that you have valid credentials for AWS saved on your local computer.
+We recommend configuring your credentials locally as a login profile and using the `AWS_PROFILE` environment variable to designate which set of credentials to use.
+For other options on setting AWS credentials, see [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 Further prerequisites for running these templates on AWS are provided below.

 ## Overview